Make Yoast SEO Breadcrumbs Accessible

 }

-Luckily the Yoast SEO plugin includes all the filters we need to properly modify the HTML output to make it more accessible, however, it would be nice to see them update the default output in the future.
-Perhaps they don’t want to update since so many websites use their plugin it could be a real pain for developers to go back and update their sites.
-But maybe they could include an on/off toggle (at least in the premium version) that you can enable to alter the default formatting to make it accessible.
+Perhaps they don’t want to update the plugin because it would be a real pain for developers to go back and update their themes to support the changes.
+But maybe they could include an on/off toggle (at least in the premium version) that you can enable to alter the default formatting so that the breadcrumbs are more accessible.

 No comments yet.
 Why don't you kick off the discussion?